HappinessAiTech/FastFinger-privacy/README.md

-Privacy Policy for Best Finger
+Privacy Policy for Fast Finger

 Last updated: October 27, 2025

-Thank you for playing Best Finger ("the App").
+Thank you for playing Fast Finger ("the App").
 This Privacy Policy describes how your information is collected, used, and shared when you use our application.

 **1. Information We Collect**